Students and staff member sit in a restorative justice circle in a classroom

 Training our Staff in SEL

-SEL/MH Professional Development Opportunities
+SEL / MH Professional Development Opportunities

 Our staff are trained in:

-• 2nd Step training
+• Second Step

 • Nonviolent crisis intervention - verbal and safety de-escalation training